seanox/aspect-js/manual/en/mvc.md

 https://example.local/example/#path
 ```

-In accordance with the file system, also here absolute and relative paths as
+According to the file system, absolute, relative and additionally functional
-well as functional paths are supported.
+paths are also supported here.
-Paths consist exclusively of word characters and underscores (based on composite
+Paths consist exclusively of word characters, underscores and optionally the -
-IDs) and must begin with a letter and use the hash character as separator and
+character (based on combined) IDs.
+The hash character is used as separator and
 root.
 Spaces are not supported.

 ```